 Adventure / Trekking

 The Rafting season in Shivpuri starts in Mid-October and ends in June.
 Shivpuri Rafting is ideal for non-swimmers.
-Shivpuri Rafting trip can be enjoyed by friends, families, college groups, corporate groups and everyone aged 14 years and over.
-This rafting trip is an adventurous experience and less risky compared ...
+Shivpuri Rafting trip can be enjoyed by friends, families, college groups, corporate groups, and everyone ...

 Adventure / Trekking